Steve's BlogGet Your Questions Answered Here.... Ask Steve!

 NO!
 According to colleague Forrest Barbee, "the broker may hire a qualified person who maintains an active property management permit to either act as broker of the property management activities or appoint a qualified person as the designated property manager (see: ...read more

 Let's examine the Greater Las Vegas Association of REALTORS ("GLVAR") Residential Purchase Agreement ("RPA") (Rev. 06/17).
-On page 1 of 11 paragraph 2: Additional Financial Terms & Contingencies: A. New Loan Application and continuing onto page 2 of 11 it asks...read more
+On page 1 of 11 paragraph 2: Additional Financial Terms & Contingencies: A. New Loan Application and continuing onto page 2 of 11 it asks the...read more

 How Much Money Will I Need to Meet the NRED’s Financial Requirement in Establishing My Own Brokerage?